DraakjeYoblama/DraakjeYoblama/readme.md

-# Hi there 👋, I'm Douwe
+# Hi there, I'm Douwe

 I'm an engineering student with an interest in many things software and hardware, as well as other kinds of (digital) creativity.

+- I speak Dutch (native) and English (C2 proficient)
+- I'm good at looking stuff up
 - Pronouns: he/him, but anything is fine, I'm not picky
-- I speak Dutch (native) and English (C2 proficient)

 ## 🎓 Educational background
 I'm currently doing a Bachelor of Engineering Technology (Electronics and ICT Engineering) at KU Leuven, campus Group T